Ecogenomics/GTDBTk/README.md

       argument, iff the genome name was different from the fasta file name.
 This resulted in genome taxonomy being derived from tree topology instead of ANI (i.e. no species was assigned).
     * Progress is now displayed for: hmmalign, and pplacer.
+    * Fixed an issue where the `root` command could not be run independently.

 **Note (Nov 08, 2019)**:
 * Python 2 is reaching [end of life](https://pythonclock.org/) on January 1, 2020